AnandJatav0110/Password_Manager/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+# **Password Manager**

+**why this product**
+- With online scams growing every day, protecting your privacy and security has never been more important.
+Saving passwords in browsers or untrusted websites can put your accounts at risk.
+That’s why we created this Password Manager — a secure place where your credentials stay encrypted, private, and under your control.

 ## Manage-Creds = A Personal Password Manager

-Manage-Creds a lightweight and easy-to-use password manager built entirely in the browser.
-Designed with React, TailwindCSS, and Vite, it helps you organize your login credentials without needing any server or database.
-Your data stays private because everything is stored securely in your browser’s LocalStorage.
+- Manage-Creds a lightweight and easy-to-use password manager built entirely in the browser.
+- Designed with React, TailwindCSS, and Vite, it helps you organize your login credentials without needing any server or database.
+- Your data stays private because everything is stored securely in your browser’s LocalStorage.

 This app is ideal for personal use, testing, or as a learning project for React developers.
 Whether you want to store credentials for multiple sites or simply practice managing state in React, Manage-Creds makes it straightforward.